Publishing Agreements Explained: Consequences of Termination

 Ensure a proper transfer of the store pages

-In case you do not include an obligation to transfer the store page back, you are dependent on the provisions of applicable law.
+On most platforms, only the publisher can initiate this transfer.
+If the contract does not include a clear obligation to do so, developers may be left dependent on the provisions of applicable law.
 These provisions do not explicitly deal with store pages, which means you fall back on general legal provisions.
 This leads to legal uncertainty.
 While under some jurisdictions not returning the store pages can be considered unlawful or an abuse of rights, having a direct obligation is always preferable.

-In our practice, we have actually seen one publisher refuse to give the store pages of the video game back to the developer, because their marketing efforts had resulted in a lot of wishlists.
-The publisher felt that it was unfair that the developer would be able to try and convert the amount of wishlists into buyers of the video game without sharing any revenue.
-Without a specific obligation to transfer the store page, the publisher refused to hand over the store pages and invited the developer to go to court to determine who was right.
+In practice, we have seen a case where a publisher refused to return store pages because their marketing efforts had generated significant wishlists.
+The publisher argued that it would be unfair for the developer to benefit from those wishlists without sharing revenue.
+Without a specific obligation, the publisher refused to hand over the store pages and the developer had little leverage short of litigation.

 Stuck on legal fine print?